TL;DR

 Spreadsheets (Excel, Google Sheets)

 Good for frequency counts, averages, basic cross-tabs, and simple charts on datasets under 500 responses.
 Most teams start here, and for a one-off survey with 100 responses, it's perfectly fine.
 Where spreadsheets break: they can't do qualitative coding at scale, they can't detect themes in open text, and maintaining consistent analysis across quarterly surveys becomes increasingly manual.
+HubSpot, Shopify, and plenty of startups ran their early customer surveys through Google Sheets before outgrowing it.

 Survey Platform Built-In Analytics